 It was announced today from CoinFlip Bitcoin ATM that the service now provides support for Ether (ETH) and Litecoin (LTC) transactions.
 The company uses hardware from GeneralBytes and is currently operating BATMTwo one-way cash to crypto units and as well as a recently deployed a BATMThree two-way terminal.
-The newly supported ETH and LTC are available at all locations.

 The rate charged at all of CoinFlip’s terminals is 7% over the GDAX (Coinbase) spot price for buys and 3.5% below for sells.
 This makes it easy for the additional crypto’s as Coinbase added Litecoin earlier this year, while already supporting ETH for a while now.